-- Authentication You must enter the ➤> PPP settings for each WAN partner, e.g. the settings needed for authentication of connection partners with ➤> CHAP or ➤ PAP (see chapter 6.2.1, page 159).
-If a call is received, X1200 then recognizes the calling WAN partner from the calling party number with the aid of ➤ CLID (Calling Line Identification) and therefore knows what authentication negotiations it has agreed with this partner.
+- Authentication You must enter the ➤ PPP settings for each WAN partner, e.g. the settings needed for authentication of connection partners with ➤ CHAP or ➤ PAP (see chapter 6.2.1, page 158).
+If a call is received, X1000 then recognizes the calling WAN partner from the calling party number with the aid of ➤ CLID (Calling Line Identification) and therefore knows what authentication negotiations it has agreed with this partner.
 The call is accepted if the authentication is correct. - CLID In some cases, it is not possible to identify an incoming call via CLID.
-This is the case, for example, - if the call is made over an analog line (the caller dials into your router via a >> modem), if the caller suppresses the CLID facility.
+This is the case, for example, - if the call is made over an analog line (the caller dials into your router via a >> modem), - if the caller suppresses the CLID facility.

-In both cases, X1200 receives no calling line number.
+In both cases, X1000 receives no calling line number.
 The caller therefore cannot be identified by CLID, even if the caller is entered as a WAN partner.
-X1200 does not know which >> PPP authentication protocol to use to identify the incoming call.
+X1000 does not know which $\rightarrow$ PPP authentication protocol to use to identify the incoming call.

-General PPP settings In order to answer the call in spite of the identification problem, X1200 executes the defined general PPP authentication protocol with the caller.
+General PPP settings In order to answer the call in spite of the identification problem, X1000 executes the defined general PPP authentication protocol with the caller.
 This protocol does not refer to a certain WAN partner.
-If the data (password, partner PPP ID) obtained by executing the authentication protocol are the same as the data of an entered WAN partner, X1200 accepts the incoming call.
+If the data (password, partner PPP ID) obtained by executing the authentication protocol are the same as the data of an entered WAN partner, X1000 accepts the incoming call.

+The general PPP settings are configured in PPP :

 Field Meaning

 Authentication Protocol Defines the PPP authentication protocol offered to the caller first.
 Possible values:

 PAP: PAP only

 CHAP: CHAP only

 CHAP + PAP: first CHAP, then PAP

 MS-CHAP: MS-CHAP only

-CHAP + PAP + MS-CHAP: first CHAP, if rejected then the protocol required by the caller
+CHAP + PAP + MS-CHAP: first CHAP, if re-

-none: no PPP authentication
+jected then the protocol required by the call-

-PPP Link Quality Monitoring Defines whether Link Quality Monitoring is exe- cuted for PPP connections.
-Possible values:
+Defines whether Link Quality Monitoring is exe-

-no , is not executed.

-yes, the connection statistics are stored in the ➤➤ MIB table biboPPPLQMTable.
+yes, the connection statistics are stored in

-PPPoE Ethernet Interface Defines the interface used for ADSL (see chapter 6.1.5, page 149).
-The en3 interface (i.e. the T-DSL interface) is preset and you can accept this setting.
+the >> MIB table biboPPPLQMTable.